andrMollo/code-works/CodeWorksLibrary/Macros/Export/README.md

 ### Prerequisites

-* A SolidWorks file is open and saved.
+* A SolidWorks file is opened and saved.
 * This method uses the SolidWorks Document Manger API.
 You should create a file in `CodeWorksLibrary\Private\GlobalConfigPrivate` where you define

 ```c#